CMB-S4/serverless-data-portal-cmb-s4/dc0.md

 * to validate that the point design meets all of the project’s measurement and science requirements
 * to verify that the project pipelines run sufficiently fast on that generation’s computational architecture(s), and scale sufficiently well to the CMB-S4 data volume.

-DC-0 is the first execution of a Data Challenge run, it has been completed for Large Aperture Telescopes located in Chile (`CHLAT`) and the Small Aperture Telescopes located in the South Pole (`SPSAT`), the South Pole Large Aperture telescope (`SPLAT`) is still being worked on.
+DC-0 is the first execution of a Data Challenge run, it has been completed for Large Aperture Telescopes located in Chile (`CHLAT`), the Small Aperture Telescopes located in the South Pole (`SPSAT`) and the South Pole Large Aperture telescope (`SPLAT`).

-The full documentation of the release will be published publicly.
+The full documentation of the release will be made available publicly.
 For now, the best reference is the Technical Design to Measurement Requirements Appendix in the [`PBDR draft`](https://github.com/CMB-S4/PreliminaryBaselineDesignReport) in the Github repository, only accessible to members of the CMB-S4 Github organization.

 ## Data Access